Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Introduction

-A parallel challenge arises from the well-documented \emph{objective mismatch} problem in model-based reinforcement learning~\citep{lambert2020objective}: world models trained to maximize predictive accuracy may not support optimal policy learning because prediction errors in value-irrelevant dimensions contribute to training loss but not to policy quality.
-This mismatch extends to learned communication: standard protocols, like the \gls{mle}, optimize for \emph{reconstruction accuracy} rather than \emph{decision quality}, wasting bandwidth on information that does not improve coordination.

-\Gls{dfl}, also known as predict-and-optimize~\citep{elmachtoub2022smart, tang2024pyepo}, addresses objective mismatch by training predictive models with downstream optimization tasks in an end-to-end approach.
-In this paradigm, a \emph{predictor} forecasts uncertain parameters, and an \emph{optimizer} solves a decision problem given those predictions.
-The key insight is to backpropagate through the optimization layer to train the predictor for decision quality rather than prediction accuracy~\citep{donti2017task}.
-However, existing \gls{dfl} methods focus primarily on single-agent settings with \emph{exogenous} uncertainty, where predictions do not influence outcomes.
+A parallel challenge arises from the \emph{objective mismatch} problem in model-based reinforcement learning~\citep{lambert2020objective}: world models trained to maximize predictive accuracy may not support optimal policy learning because prediction errors in value-irrelevant dimensions contribute to training loss but not to policy quality.
+This mismatch extends to learned communication: standard protocols, like the \gls{mle}, optimize for \emph{reconstruction accuracy} rather than \emph{decision quality}, wasting bandwidth on information that does not improve coordination. \Gls{dfl}, also known as predict-and-optimize~\citep{elmachtoub2022smart, tang2024pyepo}, addresses this mismatch by training a predictor end-to-end with a downstream optimizer, backpropagating through the optimization layer to prioritize decision quality over prediction accuracy.
+However, existing \gls{dfl} methods primarily focus on single-agent settings with \emph{exogenous} uncertainty, where predictions do not affect outcomes.

 We propose \textbf{Sequential Communication for Decision-Focused Learning (SeqComm-DFL)}, unifying multi-agent communication learning, model-based reinforcement learning, and \gls{dfl}.
 Viewed through the predict-and-optimize lens, SeqComm-DFL casts a \emph{communication module} $\phi_\theta$ with parameter $\theta$ as the ``predictor'' and \emph{\gls{marl} policy selection} as the ``optimization task.''
 Crucially, our setting involves \emph{endogenous uncertainty}~\citep{tang2024pyepo}: messages are not passive forecasts but active signals that \emph{change} how other agents act, creating feedback loops absent in standard \gls{dfl}.
 To our knowledge, SeqComm-DFL is the first framework to extend \gls{dfl} to multi-agent systems with endogenous, communication-induced uncertainty.